 Private - Confidential - Informal

-Public exposure of personal and business information in document filings, hearings and formal trials
+Public exposure of personal and business information in document filings in court, public court hearings and public formal trials

 Hourly fee: $175 per party/person or company

-Systematically mired in litigation or expeditiously completed in Arbitration.
-Which would you choose?
+Systematically delayed in litigation or expeditiously completed in Arbitration.